BJMdotNET/prince-docs/books.md

  - [***Prince Live 1979-1980 : The First Tour***](http://www.funku.fr/en/2017/prince-live-1979-1980-the-first-tour-2/), 27 April 2017, Funk-U Magazine

     > limited collector book features new and never-seen before pictures of Prince’s very first national tour shot in December 1st, 1979 at the Houston Palace during the Prince tour and February 24th, 1980 at the Sam Houston Coliseum supporting Rick James.

 ---

+You can find a more complete overview of the various books published over the years on [this Princevault page](http://www.princevault.com/index.php?title=Bibliography).

+There is at leats one person in the world who owns every book ever published, and shares the covers on his Facebook page: [Michael "Princeologist" Robertson](https://www.facebook.com/worldpeacewithmichael).

+---